French

 Each User declares, acknowledges and guarantees that he/she will only use the Services and/or the Site in strict compliance with the regulations applicable to his/her activities and that he/she will not include in the Site any element that contravenes the laws and regulations in force.

-Each User therefore guarantees the Company against any legal or administrative action, claim, demand or opposition from any administration, or from any natural or legal person invoking an infringement of legal and/or regulatory provisions, a prejudice, a right and/or a violation of such a right of which the User's activity via the Site is directly or indirectly the cause.
-In this case, the User shall bear all the financial consequences resulting from this and in particular lawyers' fees, the amount of any sentences pronounced in the context of a court decision as well as compensation and costs of any kind incurred by the Company.
+Consequently, each User guarantees the Company against any legal or administrative action, claim, demand or opposition from any administration, or from any natural or legal person invoking an infringement of legal and/or regulatory provisions, a prejudice, an infringement, a right and/or a violation of such a right of which the User's activity via the Site is directly or indirectly at the origin.
+In this case, the User shall bear all the financial consequences resulting from this, and in particular legal fees, the amount of any sentences pronounced in the context of a court decision, as well as compensation and expenses of any kind incurred by the Company.

-If any provision of these General Terms and Conditions should be declared invalid or unenforceable by a competent court, it shall be deemed unwritten and all other provisions of the General Terms and Conditions shall remain in full force and effect unless its unenforceability materially affects the balance of the General Terms and Conditions.
+Should any provision of these General Terms and Conditions be declared null and void or unenforceable by a court of competent jurisdiction, it shall be deemed unwritten and all other provisions of the General Terms and Conditions shall remain in full force and effect unless its unenforceability materially affects the balance of the General Terms and Conditions.

-The Company shall replace the provision declared invalid or unenforceable by a valid and enforceable provision having as far as possible the same effect as the provision declared invalid or unenforceable should have had.
+The Company shall replace the stipulation declared null or inapplicable by a valid and enforceable clause having as far as possible the same effect as that which the stipulation declared null or inapplicable should have had.

-The headings of the articles which are inserted in the General Conditions are for reference purposes only and shall not affect the interpretation of the General Conditions.
+The headings of the articles inserted in the General Terms and Conditions are for reference only and shall not affect the interpretation of the General Terms and Conditions.

-These General Conditions are expressly subject to French law.
-Any dispute relating to the use of the Site and the Services by Users, relating to the said General Conditions, to their interpretation or to their execution, in the absence of an amicable agreement following the occurrence of such a dispute, will be under the exclusive jurisdiction of the Commercial Court of Paris, notwithstanding plurality of defendants or the introduction of a third party, even for conservatory proceedings, in summary proceedings or by petition.
+These General Terms and Conditions are expressly governed by French law.
+Any dispute relating to the use of the Site and the Services by Users, relating to the said General Terms and Conditions, their interpretation or their execution, in the absence of an amicable agreement reached following the occurrence of such a dispute, shall fall within the exclusive jurisdiction of the Commercial Court of Paris, notwithstanding plurality of defendants or the introduction of third parties, even for conservatory proceedings, in summary proceedings or by petition.

 - manage subscriptions;

-- compile statistics related to the service, including the number of subscribers who have opened the e-mail containing The Letter and to identify subscribers who have clicked on a link.
+- compile statistics relating to the service, including the number of subscribers who have opened the e-mail containing La Lettre and to identify subscribers who have clicked on a link.

-The Newsletter is distributed free of charge to the recipients (see Article 2, "Person concerned").
+La Lettre is distributed free of charge to recipients (see article 2, "Data Subject").

 1.2 Legal basis